theo-brown/csgo-get5-docker/README.md

 connect 251.131.41.166:1235; password gotvpass
 ```

-#### 2.3.2 Starting a server with a match config with veto
+#### 2.3.2 Starting a server with a match config and in-server veto

-Start a server using the host machine's IP address, the default port, the specified password, RCON password, GOTV password, and server token, and load the given Get5 config.
+Start a server using the host machine's IP address, the default port, the specified password, RCON password, GOTV
+password, and server token, and load the given Get5 config.
 Once the players are connected and ready up, the map veto will start.
 Once the veto is complete, the game will begin.
 ```
 docker run --network=host \